-Clear communication is a challenge particularly when working virtually.
-Email is a heavily used (too heavily?) communication medium on a “regular” day in the office.
+Clear communication is a challenge, particularly when working virtually.
+Email is heavily used (too heavily?) communication medium on a “regular” day in the office.
 With staff isolated in their homes, email becomes an even more important communication tool.
 And, email is routinely handled badly.
 Now’s the time to enhance email writing skills.
 And, let’s face it, we need this skill no matter our work location.

 Clear language.
 We zip off a quick email without much thought.
 We type a response in the last minutes of the day or while rushing to the car.
 We dash off instructions without rereading them.
 And, then, we are perplexed by miscommunication.
 An important email is not fast.
 It is crafted and careful.

 - Reread the email for clarity.
 Will someone less familiar with the situation understand the nuances?
 Since the reader can’t read your mind, how could the email be interpreted differently?
 Make adjustments to ensure clarity.

 - Remove ambiguous words.
 Words like “it,” “that,” “this,” “those,” and “them” leave room for ambiguity.
 Search for those words and replace them with the noun to which it/that/this/those/them refers.

 - Assess acronyms.
 Will all readers understand the acronyms?

 Structured for easy reading.
 Have you ever received a long email with big, rambling paragraphs?
 You feel exhausted before you even start reading.
 Instead of rambling, structure the body of the email so that the reader isn’t overwhelmed.
 Plus, the structure allows you to cater to the communication styles of different people.
 Some want the summary; others need background.
 Provide both for important emails.

 - Prioritize the messages in the email.
 Start with the most important and work your way to the least important.

 - Put the action first.
 What action do you want from the reader?
 When do you want their action?
 Make the action the first part of the email.